solocyberengineer/MrBud-Home/TryHackMe-Write-Ups/Red/README.md

 ```
 -rw-r--rw- 1 root adm 242 Jul 19 11:15 /etc/hosts
 ```
-###### 👀😲, Itsss writable, but can only append.
+###### 👀😲, Itsss writable, but we can only append.
 This file resets too upon some command so watch out if it disappears.
 Step 6:
 ###### Use netcat(nc/netcat) to listen for and connections on port 9001
 ```